chaosvolt/cdda-arcana-mod/README.md

 ##### A Story in Shadow
 * Levels 4-9.
 Relatively rare book that combines some of the concepts from the three major factions.
 Translation: a few magic items with an assortment of useful effects.

+##### Lab Journal-Quinn
+* Levels 5-8.
+The end result of rare research combining cutting-edge science with a glimpse of the unknown and anomalous, providing acess to many recipes involving magitech.

 ##### Strange Map
 * Technically not a book but instead a mapping item, revealing most anomalous locations.

 ##### The Path of Sword And Hammer
 * A rare book, rather than teaching magic it instead teaches a martial art, combining understanding of the arcane with cold steel.

+##### The Path of Scourging Claws
+* Another, alternative martial art that directs arcane knowledge to enhance claws and bladed weapons.

+##### Z-07 Engraved Plate
+* Technically a book, a late-game one tied to a mission at that.
+If you do make it that far along, it may prove useful.

+## Spellcasting

+One might happen to find scrolls of various sorts, or see hints of their recipes as your learn more about the arcane.
+If one hunts down monsters of otherworldly sort, you'll find various parts torn from their bodies, at first glance just exotic keepsakes to carve into morbid trophies.
+But with the right knowledge, each fragment carries anomalous properties associated with the __Beyond__ that can be exploited.
+At first just a single-use surge of power, later those tokens of power can be used to create *pattern scrolls.*

+Activating these scrolls will grant the user the ability to cast the spell associated with the monsterpart used to make it.
+Such spells are reasonably potent at low level, designed so that it's properly feasible to level them up via casting, and putting in the effort will be well-rewarded.
+Very few of them are traditional offensive spells, instead most are tools, focused towards surmounting a specific obstacle or filling a certain niche.
+These fatigue body and mind rather than consuming mana, expending a burst of stamina at first, with a prolonged exertion wearing down fatigue to discourage overuse.

+Some of these pattern scrolls can even be found, though rarely and only in places where arcanists once practiced.
+Arcana favors craftable sources of spells, rewarding effort and risk rather than simply happening upon a spellbook via good RNG.
+Some of these pattern scrolls are even crafted in a more unusual manner, via taking a different type of scroll that serves a different purpose, and altering the magic it represents into something new, unknown until after the Cataclysm.

+Later in the game, a well-prepared player can explore two competing paths can lead to entirely different forms of magic to learn.
+By restoring a lost relic, one can earn a varied skillset of powerful spells that properly draw on mana, geared towards surviving and furthering the goals of their new benefactor.
+Alternatively, one can complete a half-finished transhumanist experiment, gaining powerful mutations and learning spells that cast from HP, each of which is geared towards the combat-oriented role their mutations will nudge them towards.

 ## Tools of The Trade